Skip to main content

 • “The acoustic guitar music is outstanding and really sets a nice tone.”

-• “The game soundtrack is a strange mix of music, some of which is also reused from Eldritch.”
+• “The game soundtrack is a strange mix of music, some is also re-used from Eldritch.”

 • atmosphere